alnmonkey/TwitchAdSolutions/full-list.md

   - Attempts to get a clean stream as fast as it can.
   - If it fails to get a clean stream it removes ad segments (no playback until ad-free stream is found).
 - `video-swap-new` - [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/video-swap-new/video-swap-new.user.js)
-  - Attempts to get a clean stream (often low resolution).
+  - Attempts to get a clean stream (low resolution).
   - If it fails to get a clean stream it removes ad segments (no playback until ad-free stream is found).
   - Not recommended, `vaft` is a better script.
 - `strip` - [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/strip/strip.js)